For scheduling or other inquiries, please contact Felicia Martinez

-Ai-jen Poo is the Executive Director of the National Domestic Workers Alliance (NDWA) and the Co-Director of Caring Across Generations.
-She is an award-winning activist, thought leader, and social innovator, and a leading voice in domestic workers’ rights and family care advocacy.
+Ai-jen Poo is the Director of the National Domestic Workers Alliance and the Co-Director of Caring Across Generations.
+She is an award-winning organizer, thought leader, and social innovator, and a leading voice in future of work and family care solutions.

 As co-founder of the Domestic Workers United (DWU), a city-wide, multiracial organization of domestic workers, she led the way to the passage of the nation’s first Domestic Workers Bill of Rights in 2010, historic legislation that extends basic labor protections to over 200,000 domestic workers in New York state.
 In 2011, Ai-jen co-created the national Caring Across Generations campaign to ensure access to affordable care for the nation’s aging population and access to quality jobs for the caregiving workforce.

 Ai-jen is a 2014 MacArthur “genius” Fellow, TIME 100 alumna and has been featured at United State of Women Summit, Aspen Ideas Festival, Obama Foundation Summit and the Women’s Convention.
 She has been an influential voice in the #MeToo movement and participated in the Times Up action at the 2018 Golden Globes.
 Her work has been featured in The New York Times, Washington Post, TIME and CNN.com.
 She is author of The Age of Dignity: Preparing for the Elder Boom in a Changing America.
 Follow her at @aijenpoo..